 What about providing proof of entitlement?

 In certain circumstances, employers may ask for evidence that the sick leave taken was due to an illness, injury or medical emergency.
-Reasonable circumstances to ask for proof of entitlement would include length of the leave requested or if there has been a pattern of absences, etc. Employers should be reasonable and flexible when asking for proof of entitlement from their staff.
+Reasonable circumstances to ask for proof of entitlement would include the length of the leave requested or if there has been a pattern of absences, etc. Employers should be reasonable and flexible when asking for proof of entitlement from their staff.

 In some cases, proof of sick leave can include a medical note.
 Employers should keep in mind that they cannot ask for medical information such as the diagnosis of the staff member’s health issue or the treatment they are receiving.